Fall 2025 Course Offerings

 Fosters professional outlook on language teaching and learning.
 Students deepen their knowledge of instructional technologies, further develop proficiency-based pedagogy projects for their own courses, and prepare teaching philosophies, conference presentations, and other portfolio materials.

-This is LL 691 Part B, the third and final segment in the cycle of pedagogy classes.
+This is LL 691 Part A, the second segment in the cycle of pedagogy classes.

 Course Description (detailed description)